restevean/cdk_poetry_init/README.md

 # CDK Project Initializer with Poetry and Git

 This Python script initializes a new AWS CDK (Cloud Development Kit) project using Poetry for dependency management (instead of venv) and Git for version control.
-This script takes the name of the project from the name of the directory in which it is executed.
+This script names the project using the same name of the directory in which it is executed.
 Here's an overview of what the script does:

 ## What this script does when it's invoked